 A solar farm is a large piece of land with several solar panels that help generate electricity on a large scale.
 Solar farms do not emit any toxic chemicals, noise, or pollution that would cause a hazard to the environment.

-The hazardous materials that are present in the solar panels are contained within them.
+The hazardous materials in the solar panels are contained within them.
 They are not emitted during usage, which leads to the production of clean energy.
-However, the issue arrives when the solar panels are being disposed of or recycled.
+However, the issue arrives when the solar panels are disposed of or recycled.

 It should be done in an area that does not have a livelihood nearby.